 - It’s organic.
 As millennials become increasingly hostile toward traditional forms of advertising, marketers need to embrace more organic methods to increase the visibility of their products.
 People are naturally more likely to believe the recommendation of a friend over an advertisement.

 - It’s (generally) inexpensive.
 In traditional marketing, you have to pay for the distribution process.
 That could be paying to place a banner ad on a popular website, or bidding on pay-per-click keywords on a search engine.
-Word of mouth marketing, however, has less costs since successful campaigns will end with audiences performing your distribution for you.
+Word of mouth marketing, however, has fewer costs since successful campaigns will end with audiences performing your distribution for you.

 - It’s inherently targeted.
 Figuring out which keywords to bid on, which social networks to post to, and which audience segments to target is a long and difficult process.
-Plus, as good as technology is getting at cataloguing our interests, our friends still know us best.
+Plus, as good as technology is getting at cataloging our interests, our friends still know us best.
 This type of marketing naturally targets likely buyers, as people spread the information based on which of their friends would be most interested.

 The Three Types of Word of Mouth Marketing

 There are three generally agreed upon avenues and each presents its own challenges and rewards.

 #1 Cultivate High Levels of Satisfaction (Organic)